 Did you know there are mobile apps to monitor the air quality of many cities around the world?
 Cities like Beijing, Paris and Salt Lake City issue warnings when the air quality reaches a critical level.
-In extreme cases, children are not allowed outside.
+In extreme cases, the pollution keeps children and those with breathing problems indoors.
 In many instances, car traffic is regulated and the use of public transportation is strongly recommended.
-Most of us know that fossil fuels in our cars and factories is polluting the air outside, but did you know that the air in your home could be just as dangerous as — or even more dangerous than — the air outside?
+Most of us know that fossil fuels in our cars and factories pollute the air outside.
+But, did you know that the air in your home could be just as bad as the air outside?

-According to the Environmental Protection Agency (EPA), indoor air quality in your home is often two times, sometimes up to a thousand times, worse than the air outside.
+According to the EPA, indoor air quality in your home is often two times worse than the air outside.
 While this is an alarming idea, there are several natural air purifiers you can use to improve indoor air quality.
 For those looking to enhance the effects of their electronic purifiers, simple things like keeping air purifying plants and changing daily habits can make all the difference.

 AIR PURIFYING PLANTS

 What could be more natural than plants?
-Most people know that plants help clean the air and that without trees we wouldn’t have enough clean oxygen to breath.
-The importance of nature and wildlife is more relevant than ever, so it makes sense that plants in the home might help improve air quality just as it does outdoors.
+Most people know that plants help clean the air.
+They also know that without trees we wouldn’t have enough oxygen to breath.
+So it makes sense that plants in the home might help improve air quality just as it does outdoors.

 NASA published an impressive study in the late 1980’s about using plants to reduce the amount of volatile organic compounds (VOCs) introduced into a fiberglass “Biohome” and later into test chambers.
 The results showed that indoor plants can dramatically reduce VOCs in less than 24 hours.
-This study took place in a controlled environment, so while the results are not entirely conclusive, there are many advocates for air purifying plants and the NASA study theory.
+NASA conducted this study in a controlled environment.
+And, while the results are not entirely conclusive, there are many great data points for air purifying plants.

-Having certain plants in your home is generally considered to be effective in absorbing various chemicals from the environment and of course emitting delicious fresh oxygen.
+When you introduce certain plants to your home they can definitely help absorb various chemicals from the air.
+And, of course, produce fresh oxygen.
 Plants like Aloe Vera, which are already regarded as medicinally beneficial, are supposed to assist with removing chemicals such as carbon monoxide and formaldehyde from the air.
 The Snake Plant also removes these chemicals naturally.

 In addition, the Spider Plant helps improve your sleeping environment by producing most of its oxygen at night.
 There are several other plants with known air purifying qualities.
 Most are easily maintained though some can be toxic to pets.
 So, be sure to check up on the options before deciding which plant is best for you.
 We discuss the uses and variety of plants in our post about the best air purifying plants for your home or office.

 Do you use a water purifier?
 If you do, chances are that its filter contains charcoal.
-Many electronic air-purifiers also use activated carbon.
-Charcoal has been used for thousands of years to clean water, heal wounds, and remove poisons and toxins from the body.
-Not all of these uses are backed by science, but the fact that charcoal is able to absorb a large amount and a variety of compounds remains.
-Bamboo charcoal in particular is notable for air purification.
+Many electronic air purifiers also use activated carbon.
+Charcoal has been used for thousands of years.
+Humans use it to clean water, heal wounds, and remove poisons and toxins from the body.
+Not all of these uses are backed by science.
+Yet the fact that charcoal is able to absorb a large amount and a variety of compounds remain.
+Bamboo charcoal, in particular, is notable for air purification.
 It has become immensely popular in recent years and can be bought in decorative bags to place around your home.

 Nagaoka University of Technology in Japan published an article entitled “Science of Bamboo Charcoal: Study on Carbonizing Temperature of Bamboo Charcoal and Removal Capability of Harmful Gases” which detailed the positive results of an experiment on bamboo charcoal.
 According to the study, bamboo charcoal can adsorb chemicals such as formaldehyde, toluene, and benzene.
 Because bamboo charcoal is so porous, air and water particles are easily able to flow throughout the pores.
 The charcoal then traps and cleanses the particles as a result.